GolosChain/golos-piston/README.md

 This is a forked version of [piston-lib](https://github.com/xeroc/piston-lib) which is unmaintained.

 This library uses websockets to communicate with golosd.
-The key difference from [golos-python](https://github.com/GolosChain/golos-python) is that it uses http API.
+The key difference from [golos-python](https://github.com/GolosChain/golos-python) is that piston-lib uses websockets while golos-python uses http API.

 Installation
 ------------